MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

     - In the target, the bin corresponding to the bounding-box's class will receive P×S votes with:
         - P: The number of the target's pixels in the bounding-box.
         - S: The certainty score of the bounding-box.
-    - At the end, we take the major vote for each object.
+    - At the end, we take the majority vote for each object.
     - An object with no vote is automatically declared garbage.